-Lisa E. Davis represents celebrities and businesses in the motion picture, television, publishing, music, theatre, and media industries.
-She recently received a Women Of Power Award from the National Urban League and was recognized in The Network Journal’s “Attorneys at the Top” feature (2011).
-She was also named “Lawyer of the Year” by the Metropolitan Black Bar Association (2011), was again named a New York-area 2012 “Super Lawyer” in the field of entertainment and sports by Law and Politics magazine, and was recognized in The Best Lawyers in America.
-In the past, Ms. Davis was included in The Network Journal’s list of the “25 Influential Black Women in Business” (2007), received the Jacob K. Javits Achievement Award from Bedford Stuyvesant Restoration Corporation (2003), and was named one of “America’s Top Black Lawyers” by Black Enterprise Magazine (2003) and one of that magazine’s “Top 50 Black Power Brokers in Entertainment” (2002).
+Ms. Davis was also named a New York-area 2017 “Super Lawyer” in the fields of entertainment, sports, and intellectual property by Super Lawyers magazine.
+In the past, Ms. Davis received a Women of Power award from the National Urban League (2011).
+She was recognized in The Network Journal’s “Attorneys at the Top” feature (2011), and was named “Lawyer of the Year” by the Metropolitan Black Bar Association (2011).
+She was also included in The Network Journal’s list of the “25 Influential Black Women in Business” (2007), received the Jacob K. Javits Achievement Award from Bedford Stuyvesant Restoration Corporation (2003), and was named one of “America’s Top Black Lawyers” by Black Enterprise Magazine (2003) and one of that magazine’s “Top 50 Black Power Brokers in Entertainment” (2002).

 Beyond counseling on day-to-day business issues, Ms. Davis also advises clients on how best to exploit ancillary markets.
 She has helped many entertainment clients expand into complementary businesses, including publishing, concert promotion, music, celebrity endorsements, and merchandising.